kevinguebert/kevinguebert-netlify/content/2018/04/28/2018-04-28-walk-out-of-the-woods.md

 ---
+template: post
-title: "A Walk Out of the Woods"
+title: A Walk Out of the Woods
-slug: "walk-out-of-the-woods"
+slug: walk-out-of-the-woods
-date: "2018-04-28T21:49:00.000Z"
-tags: ["Books","Walk in the Woods"]
 draft: false
-template: "post"
+date: '2018-04-28T21:49:00.000Z'
+description: >
-description: "> 'A terribly misguided and terribly funny tale of adventure...choke on your coffee funny.' - *Washington Post*
+  "A terribly misguided and terribly funny tale of adventure...choke on your coffee funny." - *Washington Post*

-Okay this may be a bit against the norm here, but, reading that quote above talking..."
+category: Books
+tags:
+  - Books
+  - Walk in the Woods
 ---

 > "A terribly misguided and terribly funny tale of adventure...choke on your coffee funny." - *Washington Post*